Lightning-Flow-Scanner/lightning-flow-scanner-copado/README.md

 ### Create the Quality Gate Rule Condition
 Set the conditions so that it only applies to `Pipelines/Stages/Environments` with Platform = `SFDX`.
 This picklist value can be added manually if necessary.
 Once saved, press the button “Activate” on the Quality Gate Rule record.
+To run Flow Scanner only when Flows are committed, add the Filter Logic as shown in the picture below.
 ![Quality Gate Rule Condition](./assets/images/quality-gate-rule-condition.png)

 **You are all set.**